henrietta-k/adapt-learning-wiki/Developers-guide:-components.md

 ### What is a component?

 In Adapt we have a concept of components.
 These components are the main interactive elements found on a page.
 (Multiple Choice Question, Media, Text and Narrative are all types of components).
-These components can be split into two categories.
+These components can be split into two categories: presentation components and question components.

 #### Presentation components